Avoid the Overused “I Hope This Email Finds You Well” With These 8 Alternatives

 Wanda

-If you’re hoping to build a relationship, reach out to someone after you’ve run into them.
-Make sure to mention a few quick details — you don’t want to assume everyone will remember seeing you — and then expand on what you last discussed.
+If you run into someone at a meeting or other event—and you’re hoping to build a relationship with that person—send them an email shortly after your run-in.
+Make sure to mention a few quick details of the encounter (you don’t want to assume everyone will remember seeing you!) and then expand on what you last discussed.

 Hi Ellen,

-It was great to see you at the fundraising event this past weekend.
+It was great to see you at the fundraising event this past weekend!
 I enjoyed our discussion about ways we could potentially partner with the American Breast Cancer Society for Breast Cancer Awareness Month in October.
-If possible, I’d love to continue this discussion with you — do you have any availability Wednesday or Friday of next week?
+If possible, I’d love to continue this discussion with you—do you have any availability to connect Wednesday or Friday of next week?

 Wrenn

-Asking directly about someone’s work or event demonstrates that you care and pay attention to what’s going on in their life.
-Choosing a project that relates to what you’re emailing about gets you bonus points.
+Asking directly about someone’s work event demonstrates that you care and pay attention to what’s going on in their life.
+If you can choose a project or event that directly relates to what you’re emailing about, that’s even better.

 Hi Sadie,